Dylan-Beppu-SPU/Simple-list-project/readme.md

+Just as a note, Hawaiikaiboy is my personal

 # Instructions for setting up the Simple List Project

 - Create a project folder and make it the active folder.